grdw/grdw/_posts/2023-10-01-my-intercom-part-1.md

 <img src="/img/2/door-setup.png" style="width: 100%">

 To give some context on my apartment and the use of the intercom: the intercom can open two doors, and look at two cameras.
 The first door is a door from the outside world to the inside of the building ("Door 1").
 It's used by f.e. the mailman to be able to enter an area for the mailboxes.
 That door is always open from early morning to somewhere in the evening, and can actually be pushed open (which not everybody knows).
 However, it can also be opened by the intercom.
-The second door from the "mailbox area" to the rest of the building ("Door 2") is always closed, and to open that door, somebody needs to ring the intercom after which I need to push some buttons on my doorbell (or naturally you can open it if you have a key).
+The second door from the "mailbox area" to the rest of the building ("Door 2") is always closed, and to open that door, somebody needs to ring the intercom after which I need to push some buttons on my intercom (or naturally you can open it if you have a key).

 The problem here are the buttons.
 The buttons are these horrible partially responsive pieces of garbage.
 When you touch them, there's this unnatural long delay and then a magic coin flip to decide if you actually touched it or not.
 So, why can't I open the doorbell from any other device, so I won't have to use the buttons anymore ....